博览 | எக்ஸ்போ

-By Year 2017, Expo station will be an interchange station with the Downtown Line Stage 3, with the station code , in addition to being the Eastern terminus of the Downtown Line.
+From 21 Oct 2017 onwards, Expo station will be an interchange station with the Downtown Line Stage 3, with the station code , in addition to being the Eastern terminus of the Downtown Line.
 A future extension of the Downtown Line (targeted for Year 2024) will add two more stations to the Downtown Line, reverting Expo DTL station to an en-route stop.

 First / Last Train Timings

 |East West Line – CG1 Expo

 |Destination||First Train||Last Train|

 Passengers heading for the City should board the train no later than 11:23pm to be able to connect with the last Tuas Link bound train at Tanah Merah, Passengers taking the last train out of Expo will still be able to connect with the last Pasir Ris bound train.

 Train frequencies are 7 – 9 mins during peak hours, and 12 mins during off-peak hours.

 |DT1 Bukit Panjang||—||—||—|

 |L2||Platform A||East West Line towards EW4CG Tanah Merah|